-Planning your viewing trip to Greece
+What should you prepare for your viewing trip to Greece?

-How important is access out of season?
+1. How important is access out of season?

-If your budget stretches to it though, daily flights to Athens are available from many islands and Greece is in the process of upgrading many of its regional airports, having signed a deal with a German airline operator, Fraport.
-If you might need to get home in a hurry, the Peloponnese or the Argo-Saronic and Cyclades islands are the easiest to get to and from in winter.
+If your budget stretches to it though, daily flights to Athens are available from many islands.
+Additionally, Greece is in the process of upgrading many of its regional airports, having signed a deal with a German airline operator, Fraport.
+Rurally, the Peloponnese or the Argo-Saronic and Cyclades islands are the easiest to get to and from in winter.

-What is the maximum time travelling time in summer and winter?
+2. What is the maximum time travelling time in summer and winter?

 Even the closer islands such as the Ionians can be tricky to reach in winter.
-Greece has been gradually extending its tourist season into the “shoulder months” of April and October, as tourists switch from North African countries hit by political unrest.
+Greece has been gradually extending its tourist season earlier and later into the “shoulder months” of April and October, as tourists switch from North African countries hit by political unrest.
 Some, such as Santorini and Mykonos, are making a serious effort to open all year.

-Are guaranteed warm winters a must?
+3. Are guaranteed warm winters a must?

-Is rental income essential?
+4. Is rental income essential?

-Will you live like an expat or as a local?
+5. Will you live like an expat or as a local?

-The Viewing Trip Guide is designed to support you through the process of a successful property viewing trip, with tips and information on the most important steps to take.
+The Viewing Trip Guide is designed above to support you through the process of a successful property viewing trip, with tips and information on the most important steps to take.
 The guide will help you to: